jmartz-gmbh/anton/README.md

 * validate config in Collector
 * log errors and result in a build history
 * create logic to trigger builds by queue.json
+* move stuff into phar file
+* use composer to load stuff
+* move stuff into modules

 ##### Later
 * add frontend with boilerplate